vtog/labGuides/source/ocp/node-mirror-registry.rst

 In a disconnected environment you might not always have the option to deploy a registry and mirror on dedicated server.
-This guide will walk through the process of using an OCP node running in the cluster.
+This guide will walk through the process of using one or more nodes running in an OpenShift cluster.

 Prerequisites
 -------------

 #.
-Download the following tools and copy to destination node.
+Download the following tools and copy to destination cluster node.

+   .. attention:: These links download the most recent versions.
+In some cases
+      you may want a specific version.

    `Openshift Client <https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/stable/openshift-client-linux.tar.gz>`_